Hysteresis in magnets: Hysteresis in Ising-like models

 Consider an island of up spins immersed in a sea of down spins.
 There is a free energy cost for creating this island, and the effective free energy for creating a droplet of radius $R$ is given by

-where $A$ and $B$ are constants that take care of numerical constants like $\pi$ and temperature dependent coefficient of surface tension, etcetera.
-The first term takes into account the effect of surface energy that varies as $R^{d-1}$, and the second term describes the decrease in the free energy due to the alignment of the spins to the external (positive) field.
+where $A$ and $B$ are constants that take care of numerical constants like $\pi$ and temperature-dependent coefficient of surface tension, etc. The first term takes into account the effect of surface energy that varies as $R^{d-1}$, and the second term describes the decrease in the free energy due to the alignment of the spins to the external (positive) field.
 This free energy initially increases for small $R$, and then has a maximum at $R = R^* = ( d-1)A/(hBd)$, and then decreases for larger $R$.
-Droplets of size $R < R^*$ would generally shrink in size, and disappear, and only if their size becomes greater than $R^*$ would they grow on the average.
-The process of forming a droplet of size $> R^*$ involves an activation barrier $\Delta G^* \approx A_1/ h^{d-1}$, and hence we get the rate of formation of the drops per unit volume $\Gamma$ varies with $h$ as
+Droplets of size $R < R^*$ would generally shrink in size, and disappear, and only if their size becomes greater than $R^*$ would they grow on average.
+The process of forming a droplet of size greater than $R^*$ involves an activation barrier $\Delta G^* \approx A_1/ h^{d-1}$, and hence we get the rate of formation of the drops per unit volume $\Gamma$ varies with $h$ as